Macrobiotic Education at French Meadows

 The daily schedule includes lectures, cooking classes, workshops, and exercise classes.
 All sessions encourage participation, dialogue, and questions.
 At least one session each day is designed specifically for beginners.

-Click here to view, copy, or print a copy of last camp's class schedule.
+Click here to view, copy, or print a copy of the 2014 class schedule.

-Click here to view, copy, or print a copy of last camp's full lecture book with class descriptions.
+Click here to view, copy, or print a copy of the 2014 full lecture book with class descriptions.

 Camp schedules are subject to change at any time without notice.